appium/node-teen_process/README.md

 }
 ```

-The `exec` fucntion takes some options, with these defaults:
+The `exec` function takes some options, with these defaults:

 ```js
 {